Anal vein thrombosis recurs repeatedly

 If the thrombosis occurs repeatedly or the pain worsens, a medical examination should be carried out.
 It is important to rule out other conditions such as anal fissures, hemorrhoids, anal abscesses, skin tags, or chronic inflammations.
 The doctor assesses whether purely conservative therapy is sufficient or if additional measures are necessary.
 For very large or recurring thromboses, surgical removal of the blood clot may be considered.

-Many affected individuals benefit from consistent, local, and anti-inflammatory mucous membrane care, as this not only relieves acute pain but also improves healing conditions and prevents renewed injuries.
-In this context, CANNEFF® SUP Suppositories, which are used both in acute anal vein thrombosis and in follow-up treatment, have established themselves as a useful component of a conservative therapy concept.
+Many affected individuals benefit from consistent, local, anti-inflammatory mucous membrane care, as this not only relieves acute pain but also improves healing conditions and prevents renewed injuries.
+In this context, CANNEFF® SUP Suppositories, which are used both for acute anal vein thrombosis and in follow-up treatment, have established themselves as a valuable part of a conservative therapy concept.

 When should I see a doctor for a recurring anal vein thrombosis?